 Talking Country is a theme that speaks against taking country for granted.
 Countries are vessels for languages and literatures, as well as fields of conflict in which cultures may confront, avoid, or obliterate each other.
 For many Indigenous epistemologies, country is a term of immense importance.
 It names a locus of profound responsibility that present cultures owe to their futures and pasts.
 Meanwhile, multicultural praxis often chafes at the norms of country and nation that would confine languages, literatures, and cultures to fixed points in space and time.
 This theme is a call to reflect on the importance of country, and to debate its entailments for our fields of study—including:

-If you wish to present an individual paper (up to 18 minutes content), a panel session (85 minutes, including discussion time), or an academic skills workshop (85 minutes), please do so via our conference submissions portal.
-Please note the information requested and relevant word limits for proposals, as the portal sets these out.
+If you wish to present an individual paper (up to 18 minutes), a panel session (85 minutes, including discussion), or an academic skills workshop (85 minutes), please submit via our conference submissions portal.
+The portal outlines all required information and relevant word limits.

-This 1st CfP round closes 30 September 2025.
-Proposals received on or before that date will receive an outcome no later than 30 November 2025, affording presenters maximal lead-time to plan travel and seek any funding support.
+This 2nd CfP round closes 31 May 2026.
+Proposals received on or before that date will receive an outcome no later than 31 July 2026, affording presenters lead-time to plan travel and seek any funding support.
 If you will need a formal invitation letter for visa, funding, or other purposes, please indicate this need in the portal when you submit your proposal.

 Get in touch